-External nasal trauma can occur when force is exerted on the nose.
-Common causes of external nasal trauma are:
+External nasal trauma can occur when force is exerted on your nose.
+Common causes of external nasal trauma include:

 - motor vehicle accidents

-Internal nasal trauma can occur when there is damage to the cartilage or the blood vessels inside the nose.
-Common causes of internal nasal trauma are:
+Internal nasal trauma can occur when the cartilage or the blood vessels inside your nose get damaged.
+Common causes of internal nasal trauma include:

 - infections from nasal piercings